ArturZybin/snake-the-game/README.md

 # Snake-the-game
-Simple browser game created using only pure JavaScript/HTML/SCSS.
+Browser game created using only pure JavaScript/HTML/SCSS.
 Almost all the elements are interactive, you can drag the snake cage and drop it to the field, take the candy gift and more

 Snake and field are also editable, you can set their parameters at the settings